Mohali: Transport

-Road
+Roads

-The main bus stand of this city is located in Sector 56, where many private bus operators provide services within different cities of the state.
-Chandigarh Transport Undertaking (CTU) provides bus connectivity with the rest of the Tricity.
+The main bus stand of this city is located in Sector 56, where many government and private bus operators provide services to different cities of the state.
+Chandigarh Transport Undertaking (CTU) provides bus connectivity with the rest of the city.
+Chandigarh Sector 43 Bus Stand and Bus stand of 17 Sector are also close to Mohali.

 Auto-rickshaws ply throughout the city.
+There are several third-party transportations available.

 Rail

 Mohali Railway Station is situated in Industrial Area, Phase 11 and connects the city with several important locations in the region such as Delhi, Ludhiana and Amritsar, as well as other parts of the country.

 Air

-Chandigarh International Airport is also known as Mohali International Airport and is located near Aerocity in Mohali.
+Shaheed Bhagat Singh International Airport is located near Aerocity in Mohali.
 It has both domestic and international flights.

 Economy

 Mohali's economy is largely manufacturing-based, the major companies in the region include Punjab Tractor Limited (PTL), ICI Paints, and Punjab Communications Limited.
+Also small- and medium sized companies, such as Torque Pharmaceuticals, are based in Mohali.

 Telecommunications service providers including Tata Communications, Vodafone and the Godrej Group operate within SAS Nagar.
 SAS Nagar's role in facilitating multinational corporations is growing, with contributions from global tech giants such as Quark and Philips.

 Denver-based Quark, Inc. has created a $500M, 46 acre QuarkCity in SAS Nagar, complete with a residential complex comprising 30% of the area; the shopping, entertainment, medical and educational districts consume another 10%.
 It was designed to generate 25,000 direct and 100,000 indirect jobs.
 It also includes a Special Economic Zone (SEZ).
 It is located 265 km north of India's capital city of New Delhi.

 The region has been targeted by an increasing number of outsourcing IT companies.